 You get to take depreciation against your taxes on the home.
 Expenses are offsets against the rental income.
 You might even pay a small fee to your student to act as property manager.
 This payment is also a deduction against rental income. *

 - During the 3 remaining years of college, the home may appreciate in value.
 The rent being paid by the guest students helps pay the mortgage and build equity in the home.
 Best of all, your student has peace of mind.
 They always know where they will be living each year.
 No frantic search for an apartment before schools starts.

 - After your student graduates, you can sell the home or continue to rent it out.

 - If, after graduation, the child chooses to make Davis their home (many do!), then they already have a place to live, and they can arrange to buy it or lease it from the parents.
 Some parents might even make the home a graduation gift to the child.

 *Of course this is just an outline.
-I recommend that you consult your accountant or tax advisor to understand the facts about depreciation and deduction of expenses on a rental property in California.
+We recommend that you consult a professional to about the facts on depreciation and deduction of expenses on a rental property in California.